 We may earn money or products from the companies mentioned in this post.

 Don’t you just love the greenery of Oregon?
 The lush green color that much of Oregon is covered with is one of the claims to fame for the Beaver State and one of the reasons many people love it so much.
 If you aren’t familiar with the Pacific Northwest, you may be thinking that we have only evergreen trees here.
 Guess what?!
 We are blessed with so much more than just the beautiful evergreen trees that we are famous for.
 But there is nothing quite like autumn in the Pacific Northwest and hiking some of the best fall hikes in Oregon will show you just that!
+Let’s be honest though, while these are my favorite Oregon trails to hit in the fall, most of them are amazing in a different way every season.

 The Best Fall Hikes in Oregon

 These are the best fall hikes in Oregon that I have experienced.
-I know that there must be plenty more out there, I just haven’t visited them yet!
+I know that there must be plenty more awesome hikes out there, I just haven’t visited them yet!
 Please share your favorites too!

 Peavy Arboretum (Corvallis area)

 Peavy Arboretum is operated by Oregon State University and has served as the college of forestry management since the 60s.
-Here you will find over 30 miles of trails, each containing many different species of trees and foliage as well as countless wildlife viewing opportunities.
+Here you will find over 30 miles of hiking trails, each containing many different species of trees and foliage as well as countless wildlife viewing opportunities.

 You can learn all about Peavy Arboretum and the McDonald Forest trail system here.